 Step 8: Marketing collaterals

-Strongly linked to the previous step, companies that are entering new markets should have appropriate marketing materials in different formats, that is print, audio, and visual.
+Strongly linked to the previous step, companies that are entering new market should have appropriate marketing materials in different formats, that is print, audio, and visual.

-These materials will make their products and services known to the potential business partners and customers in the target market and in some instances the material has to be done in the respective local languages.
+These materials will make their products and services known to the potential business partners and customers in the target market.

 In this digital era, it is important that a company develops a strong online presence before entering new markets, including social media activities.